-The following information is a guide for candidates who have already registered for the Performance Diploma Level 4.
-Although aiming to guide and clarify each element required for this Diploma it should not be seen as the definitive course book and it is highly advised that candidates use it in association with the Syllabus Guide which can be found at www.rslawards.com.
+The following information is a guide for candidates who have already registered for the Licentiate Performance Diploma Level 6.
+Although aiming to guide and clarify each element required for this Licentiate, it should not be seen as the definitive course book and it is highly advised that candidates use it in association with the Syllabus Guide and the Repertoire Requirements.
+These are available as PDF documents on our website www.rslawards.com and can be downloaded free of charge.

-For additional assistance in the preparation of the Diploma, candidates may use the Recommended Resources section to research and prepare as fully as possible.
-This can be found at the end of this Handbook.
+For additional assistance in the preparation of the Performance Licentiate, candidates may use the Recommended Resources section to research and prepare as fully as possible.
+This can be found at the end of this handbook.